2014 NFL Draft Big Board

 The numbers don't illustrate how good Nix was for the Notre Dame.
 He could crack the top half of the first round in the 2014 NFL Draft with a strong senior season.
 Nix also needs to show NFL teams he can maintain good conditioning and be effective over a large amount of snaps.

-12/5/13: Manziel had his worst game of the season against LSU.
+The redshirt sophomore had his worst game of 2013 against LSU.
 He completed only 16-of-41 passes for 224 yards with a touchdown and two interceptions.
 The Tigers' defense deserves a lot of credit for its game plan and execution.

 Texas A&M lost to Alabama, but, while Manziel had a couple painful mistakes, he had a tremendous game to light up one of the best defenses in college football - one that is loaded with a lot of future draft picks.
 Manziel completed 28-of-39 passes for 464 yards with five touchdowns and two interceptions.
 He ran for 98 yards on 14 carries.
 Thanks to Manziel, the Aggies lit up the Crimson Tide defense to the tune of 42 points.
 He threw some perfect passes in the deep part of the field to hit his receivers in stride.
 Manziel showed excellent anticipation, field vision, accuracy and good arm strength.
 It was a truly impressive performance.

-The redshirt sophomore has completed 69 percent of his passes this year for 3,732 yards with 33 touchdowns and 13 interceptions.
-He has run for 846 yards (686 net) with eight scores, too.
-While Manziel's running ability gets a lot of attention, he is showing that his passing skills are improved and underrated.
+Manziel completed 69 percent of his passes this year for 3,732 yards with 33 touchdowns and 13 interceptions.
+He ran for 846 yards (686 net) with eight scores, too.
+While Manziel's running ability gets a lot of attention, he used 2013 to demonstrate that his passing skills are improved and underrated.
 His instincts are off the charts.

 8/30/13: Manziel, a.k.a Johnny Football, was the breakout star of college football in 2012 and became a national celebrity en route to being the first freshman to win the Heisman Trophy.
 The first-year starter dominated the SEC as a dual-threat quarterback.
 He completed 68 percent of his passes for 3,706 yards with 26 touchdowns and nine interceptions.
 Manziel also ran for 1,410 yards (1,571 net) with 21 touchdowns on the ground.
 He was an absolute force.